Why Some Woods are Better than Others in the Kitchen

 Softwood on the other hand wears down quickly and can become bacteria magnets with those deep cuts.
 They absorb more moisture and are not durable.
 Pine is an example of softwood.
 To test if the wood is a hardwood or a softwood, use a coin to try and scratch the surface with medium pressure.
 Softwood will leave a mark, clearly visible.
 The same pressure on the hardwood may just leave a scratch which may barely be visible.

 Woods are characterised by their grain patterns.
 Closed-grained woods are dense and have smaller pores preventing water absorption.
 Woods like teak and maple are common closed-grain woods.
 Teak is dense and the grains are close, making it very heavy.
 Open-grain woods have larger pores and have a higher chance of absorbing water.
-Mango wood, for instance, is an open-grained wood.
+Mango wood chopping boards, for instance, is an open-grained wood.
 Open-grain woods have a tendency to absorb moisture, making it a playground for fungal growth, mould and bacteria.
 To prevent growth of bacteria and make it resistant to mould, application of oil is very important in open-grained wood.

 Some woods are extremely hard while others are too soft.
 Softwoods are not durable and can be a problem with bacterial growth, mould and fungal growth.
 Hardwoods, on the other hand, will dull your knives faster and shorten the life of your knives.
 Finding the balance is key to maintaining your knife’s life.
 Mango wood is just right for your knives.
 Teak is slightly harder and bamboo is really hard.